wcarhart/tug/README.md

 Tug attempts to update a repository's code whenever the endpoint `/:user/:repository` is hit.
 This makes it easy to register webhooks.
 However, code is only actually pulled when there is a new GitHub release (and Git tag) available.

 #### Is tug a good replacement for production CI?
 No!
-It's a simple toy app with a "best effort" in-memory data store and no support for HTTPS.
-It's great for prototyping quickly, but isn't made for production environments (yet).
+It's a simple application with an in-memory data store and no support for HTTPS.
+It's great for prototyping quickly, but isn't made for production environments.
+If you'd like a lightweight project for managing tug deployments, check out [dock](https://github.com/wcarhart/dock).

 #### Why doesn't tug use [webhook secrets](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks)?
 Tug doesn't actually use the incoming webhook to trigger any new code downloads.
 When a webhook is received, tug looks at the latest release for the repository on GitHub to determine if it should be downloaded.

+#### Why doesn't tug support HTTPS or account management?
+Tug is intended to be deployed alongside (i.e. on the same VM as) production services; it's meant to be lightweight.
+As a result, I've developed another application, [dock](https://github.com/wcarhart/dock), for managing tug deployments.
+Dock can manage any number of tug servers and comes out of the box with user management (backed by MongoDB), HTTPS + CORS support, and a nice web interface.

 #### How does tug manage queuing?
 Tug foregoes external messaging queues like Kafka or RabbitMQ for simplicity and uses an in-memory queue service.
 The generalized queue service is defined in [queue.mjs](queue.mjs) and the consumer specific to tug's repository functionality is defined in [consumer.mjs](consumer.mjs) and registered in [app.mjs](app.mjs).